 - 3. Connect the Scan Tool cable connector to the vehicle's DLC.
 The cable connector is keyed and will only fit one way. - If you have problems connecting the cable connector to the DLC, rotate the connector 180° and try again. - If you still have problems, check the DLC on the vehicle and on the Scan Tool.
 Refer to your vehicle's service manual to properly check the vehicle's DLC. - 4.
+When the Scan Tool's cable connector is properly connected to the vehicle's DLC, the unit automatically turns ON, and the display shows instructions for linking to the vehicle's on-board computer.

+- If the unit does not power on automatically when connected to the vehicle's DLC connector, it usually indicates there is no power present at the vehicle's DLC connector.
+Check your fuse panel and replace any burned-out fuses. - If replacing the fuse(s) does not correct the problem, consult your vehicle's repair manual to identify the proper computer (PCM) fuse/circuit, and perform any necessary repairs before proceeding. - 5.
 Turn the ignition on.
-DO NOT start the engine. - 5.
-When the Scan Tool's cable connector is properly connected to the vehicle's DLC, the unit automatically turns ON.

-- If the unit does not power on automatically when connected to the vehicle's DLC connector, it usually indicates there is no power present at the vehicle's DLC connector.
-Check your fuse panel and replace any burned-out fuses. - If replacing the fuse(s) does not correct the problem, consult your vehicle's repair manual to identify the proper computer (PCM) fuse/circuit, and perform any necessary repairs before proceeding. - 6.
-The Scan Tool will automatically start a check of the vehicle's computer to determine which type of communication protocol it is using.
+DO NOT start the engine. - 6.
+Press and release the Scan Tool's POWER/LINK for button. - The Scan Tool will automatically start a check of the vehicle's computer to determine which type of communication protocol it is using.
 When the Scan Tool identifies the computer's communication protocol, a communication link is established.
-The protocol type used by the vehicle's computer is shown on the display. - A PROTOCOL is a set of rules and procedures for regulating data transmission between computers, and between testing equipment and computers.
-As of this writing, five different types of protocols (ISO 9141, Keyword
+The protocol type used by the vehicle's computer is shown on the display.

-2000, J1850 PWM, J1850 VPW and CAN) are in use by vehicle manufacturers.
-The Scan Tool automatically identifies the protocol type and establishes a communication link with the vehicle's computer.

-- After approximately 10~60 seconds, the Scan Tool will retrieve and display any Diagnostic Trouble Codes, Monitor Status and Freeze Frame Data retrieved from the vehicle's computer memory. - If the Scan Tool fails to link to the vehicle's computer a "Linking Failed" message shows on the Scan Tool's display. - Verify the connection at the DLC, and verify the ignition is ON. - Turn the ignition OFF, wait 5 seconds, then turn back ON to reset the computer.
+- A PROTOCOL is a set of rules and procedures for regulating data transmission between computers, and between testing equipment and computers.
+As of this writing, five different types of protocols (ISO 9141, Keyword 2000, J1850 PWM, J1850 VPW and CAN) are in use by vehicle manufacturers.
+The Scan Tool automatically identifies the protocol type and establishes a communication link with the vehicle's computer. - After approximately 10~60 seconds, the Scan Tool will retrieve and display any Diagnostic Trouble Codes, Monitor Status and Freeze Frame Data retrieved from the vehicle's computer memory. - If the Scan Tool fails to link to the vehicle's computer a "Linking Failed" message shows on the Scan Tool's display. - Verify the connection at the DLC, and verify the ignition is ON. - Turn the ignition OFF, wait 5 seconds, then turn back ON to reset the computer.